 - Overnight camps for children;

-- Public, denominational and private hospitals; and
+- Public, denominational and private hospitals;

 - Other disability service providers that provide services for children, including those registered with the National Disability Insurance Scheme.